Legally Blonde: Plot

-One night, Callahan tries seducing Elle, who now believes that is why she got the internship.
-Devastated, she quits and nearly returns home to California, telling Emmett what happened.
-When he tells Brooke, she fires Callahan, replacing him with Elle under Emmett's guidance; as she is only a law student, Emmett cites a Massachusetts Supreme Court ruling that law students may represent clients if they do so under the supervision of a licensed attorney (though in actuality this ruling only applies to third-year law students).
+Callahan attempts to seduce Elle, who assumes that is why he recruited her.
+She briefly quits in disgust and tells Emmett what happened.
+After learning of Callahan's behavior, Brooke replaces him with Elle under Emmett's guidance, as law students may appear in court only under the supervision of a licensed attorney.

-Elle begins to cross-examine Brooke's stepdaughter, Chutney, and catches her in a lie when she discovers significant inconsistencies in her story: Chutney testified that she was home during her father's murder but did not hear the gunshot because she was in the shower after getting her hair permed that morning.
-Elle says that washing permed hair within the first 24 hours would deactivate the ammonium thioglycolate, pointing out that Chutney's curls are still intact.
-A distraught Chutney admits her culpability in inadvertently killing her father as she really intended to kill Brooke because she hated the fact that her father married someone the same age as her.
+While cross-examining Brooke's stepdaughter, Chutney, Elle eventually discovers a significant inconsistency in her story: Chutney testified she was home during her father's murder but did not hear the gunshot because she was in the shower after getting her hair permed that morning.
+Elle explains washing permed hair within the first 24 hours would deactivate the ammonium thioglycolate, pointing out Chutney's curls are still intact.
+Chutney admits her culpability in her father's death because she was frustrated at having a stepmother her own age.

-After the trial, Chutney is sent to jail, and Warner approaches Elle and asks her to take him back as she has proven herself.
-She rejects him, realizing that he is shallow and a "complete bonehead".
-However, she and Vivian become good friends, especially after Vivian dumps Warner.
-Elle gives the graduation speech two years later, while Warner graduates with no honors, no job offers, and no girlfriend.
-Emmett has started his own law firm and has been dating Elle for two years, with plans to propose to her later that night.
+With Brooke exonerated, the media hail Elle's involvement.
+Warner asks Elle to take him back since she has proven herself, but she rejects him, realizing he is shallow and a "complete bonehead".
+However, she and Vivian become best friends, especially after Vivian dumps Warner.
+Elle gives the graduation speech two years later, while Warner graduates with no honors, job offers, or girlfriend.
+Emmett has started his law firm, with plans to propose to Elle later that night.